Emetophobia: Assessment

-Medications
+Medication

 Also noted in the emetophobia internet survey was information about medications.
 People were asked whether they would consider taking anxiety medication to potentially help their fear, and many in the study answered they wouldn't for fear that the drugs would make them nauseated.
 Others, however, stated that some psychotropic medications (such as benzodiazepines and antidepressants) did help with their phobia, and some said gastrointestinal medications were also beneficial.

 Cognitive behavioral therapy

 Cognitive behavioral therapy (CBT) is a psychological treatment that can be used to help calm anxiety.
 It is most commonly used to treat certain behaviors by changing people's actions and thoughts by using a variety of different techniques to figure out why the fear is occurring.
+Speaking to a therapist can also be beneficial and develop possible coping mechanisms.

 Exposure treatments

 Exposure methods, using video-taped exposure to others vomiting, hypnosis, exposure to nausea and exposure to cues of vomiting, systemic behavior therapy, psychodynamic and psychotherapy have also shown positive effects for the treatment of emetophobia.
 However, in some cases it may cause re-traumatization, and the phobia may become more intense as a result.